 Yael Eckstein has served on the Board of Directors for IFCJ Canada since 2015.
-In June 2019, following the unexpected death of her father, Rabbi Eckstein, she succeeded him in his role and became President of The Fellowship.
+In June 2019, following the unexpected death of her father, Rabbi Eckstein, she succeeded him in his role and became President of IFCJ Canada.

 Yael oversees all programs for IFCJ Canada while serving as the international spokesperson for the organization.
-A tireless advocate for the Jewish people, she has been a frequent and influential voice combatting anti-Semitism.
-Yael is a hands-on executive, often found greeting olim (immigrants) upon their arrival to Israel, sitting with elderly Holocaust survivors in their homes, or distributing food to those in need.
+A tireless advocate of the Jewish people, she has been a frequent and influential voice combatting anti-Semitism.
+Yael is a hands-on executive, often found greeting olim (immigrants) upon their arrival to Israel, visiting with elderly Holocaust survivors in their homes, or distributing food to those in need.

 Based in Israel with her husband and their four children, Yael is a native of Chicago, and was educated at both U.S. and Israeli institutions, including biblical studies at Torat Chesed Seminary in Israel, Jewish and sociology studies at Queens College in New York, and additional study at Hebrew University in Jerusalem.